johnmutuma5/vim-editor/README.md

 ## Setting up coc.nvim language servers
 ### Salesforce language servers
 - In this repo's directory, navigate to `./salesforce-language-servers` and run `npm install`

+#### Salesforce APEX linting with PMD
+We can use PMD with ALE plugin to provdie Salesforce's APEX linting abilities.

+- Ensure you have installed PMD with brew. `brew install pmd`
+- Once you have installed your plugins and you have ALE installed, create a symbolic link from the `./pmd.vim` file to `~/.vim/plugged/ale/ale_linters/apexcode/pmd.vim`
+    - `ln -s $(pwd)/pwd.vim ~/.vim/plugged/ale/ale_linters/apexcode/pmd.vim`

 ### Common language servers
 - Coc.nvim has a lot of plugins for providing language intellisense for many common languages and frameworks.
 Just do a google search for your favourite language. e.g.